Singapore's COVID-19 temperature scans and tracking leading the way

 And we need to catch up quickly.

-Right now in Victoria, there is a significant shortage of swabs and reagent kits for testing, according to the latest update from the chief health officer.
+Right now in Victoria, there is a significant shortage of swabs and reagent kits.

 As a result, medical practitioners have been told to limit testing only to patients who report coronavirus symptoms and have either been travelling overseas in the past 14 days or have come into contact with a known case.